kruize/autotune/design/ConditionalRuntimeMetricQueries.md

 }
 ```

+**Problem:** Even if a container has no JVM runtime, queries like `jvm_info` are still executed, wasting resources.

 ### Problem Statement

-Even if a container has no JVM runtime, queries like `jvm_info` are still executed, wasting resources.
+**JIRA Requirement:**
+> Modify the logic so that runtime-specific queries are executed only when a runtime layer is detected during layer analysis.

 **Expected Behavior:**
 - Detect whether a runtime layer (e.g., JVM or other supported runtime) is present